505a, Courtesy Reply Mail (CRM)

 Basic BRM—Except for BRM parcel (only) permits, an annual permit fee is required.

-Per piece charge in addition to the Retail First-Class Mail (metered for letters) or Priority Mail postage.
+Per piece charge in addition to the Retail First-Class Mail (stamped letters), First-Class Package Service — Retail, or Priority Mail postage.
 Paid through an advance deposit account or by cash/check on delivery.

 Best suited for BRM customers with fewer than 961 returned BRM pieces expected annually.

 High-Volume BRM—Except for BRM parcel (only) permits, an annual permit fee is required, plus a BRM annual account maintenance fee at each Post Office where a permit holder holds an advance deposit account.

-Per piece charge in addition to the Retail First-Class Mail (metered for letters) or Priority Mail postage.
+Per piece charge in addition to the Retail First-Class Mail (stamped letters), First-Class Package Service — Retail, or Priority Mail postage.
 Paid through an advance deposit account.